Matthew Shepard: 20/20 report

 Shepard's murder continued to attract public attention and media coverage long after the trial was over.
 In 2004, the ABC News news program 20/20 aired a report by TV journalist Elizabeth Vargas that quoted statements by McKinney, Henderson, Price, Rerucha, and a lead investigator.
-The statements alleged that the murder had not been motivated by Shepard's sexuality but was primarily a drug-related robbery that had turned violent.
+The statements said that the murder had not been motivated by Shepard's sexuality but was primarily a drug-related robbery that had turned violent.
 Price said she had lied to police about McKinney having been provoked by an unwanted sexual advance from Shepard, telling Vargas, "I don't think it was a hate crime at all."
 Rerucha said, "It was a murder that was once again driven by drugs."

 The report was criticized by GLAAD as relying on speculation and statements by unreliable individuals changing their story.
 Judy Shepard's lawyer described the report as an oversimplification, while Michael Adams of Lambda Legal described it as an attempt to "de-gay the murder".

 The Book of Matt

 Stephen Jimenez, the producer of the 2004 20/20 segment, went on to write a book, The Book of Matt: Hidden Truths About the Murder of Matthew Shepard, which was published in September 2013.
 The book said that Shepard and McKinney—the killer who inflicted the injuries—had been occasional sex partners and that Shepard was a methamphetamine dealer.
-Jimenez wrote that Fritzen told an interviewer "Matthew Shepard's sexual preference or sexual orientation certainly wasn't the motive in the homicide...".
+Jimenez wrote that Fritzen told an interviewer, "Matthew Shepard's sexual preference or sexual orientation certainly wasn't the motive in the homicide...".

 Some commentators have criticized Jimenez's views on the attack by classifying them as being sensational and misleading.
 Other commentators, however, have spoken up to defend them.
-Some police that were involved in the investigation have criticized Jimenez's conclusions, while other police said that there was evidence that drugs were an important factor that led to the murder.
+Some law enforcement officials who were involved in the investigation have criticized Jimenez's conclusions, while others said that there was evidence that drugs were an important factor that led to the murder.